emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-15-Solving Single Depot Capacitated Vehicle Routing Problem Using Column Generation with Python.md

 to 480 minutes (8 hours).
 Maximum model run time is reached for $$K=11$$ and $$K=12$$.

 Figure 2 illustrates routing,
-model objective, and run time minutes for each vehicle.
+model objective, and run time minutes for each number of available vehicles set.

 | ![_config.yml]({{ site.baseurl }}/images//2019-12-15-Solving Single Depot Capacitated Vehicle Routing Problem Using Column Generation with Python/General Solution Objectives.png) |
 |:--:|